arvigeus/AZ-204/Learning Path/Functions.md

 You can mix and match different bindings to suit your needs.
 Bindings are optional and a function might have one or multiple input and/or output bindings.

 Triggers and bindings let you avoid hardcoding access to other services.
 Your function receives data (for example, the content of a queue message) in function parameters.
 You send data (for example, to create a queue message) by using the return value of the function.

+When you develop your functions locally, you need to take trigger and binding behaviors into consideration.
+For HTTP triggers, you can call the HTTP endpoint on the local computer, using `http://localhost/`.
+For non-HTTP triggered functions, there are several options to run locally:

+- The easiest way to test bindings during local development is to use connection strings that target live Azure services.
+You can target live services by adding the appropriate connection string settings in the `Values` array in the local.settings.json file.
+When you do this, local executions during testing use live service data.
+Because of this, consider setting-up separate services to use during development and testing, and then switch to different services during production.
+- For storage-based triggers, you can use the local [Azurite emulator](/en-us/azure/storage/common/storage-use-azurite) when testing functions with Azure Storage bindings (Queue Storage, Blob Storage, and Table Storage), without having to connect to remote storage services.
+- You can manually run non-HTTP trigger functions by using special administrator endpoints.
+For more information, see [Manually run a non HTTP-triggered function](/en-us/azure/azure-functions/functions-manually-run-non-http).

 #### Trigger and binding definitions